apache/trafficcontrol/docs/source/admin/quick_howto/anonymous_blocking.rst

 ..
 Note:: Anonymous Blocking is only supported for HTTP delivery services.
 You will need access to a database that provides anonymous IP statistics (`Maxmind's database <https://www.maxmind.com/en/solutions/geoip2-enterprise-product-suite/anonymous-ip-database>`_ is recommended, as this functionality was built specifically to work with it.)

 #.
 Prepare the Anonymous Blocking configuration file.
-Anonymous Blocking uses a configuration file in JSON format to define blocking rules for Delivery Services.
+Anonymous Blocking uses a configuration file in JSON format to define blocking rules for :term:`Delivery Service`\ s.
 The file needs to be put on an HTTP server accessible to Traffic Router.

 	.. code-block:: json
 		:caption: Example Configuration JSON